djhedges/exit_speed/README.md

 average being off by only 0.008 seconds compared to the transponder timing from a race.

-We start by calcuating the distance between B & C and from B to start/finish and C to start/finish.
-Knowing the 3 sides of the triangle we're able to deterimine the angle of B.
+We start by calculating the distance between B & C and from B to start/finish and C to start/finish.
+Knowing the 3 sides of the triangle we're able to determine the angle of B.

 The timing between points C & B is 0.1 seconds and we know the speed at points B & C.  This allows us to calcuate the acceleration between points B & C.
-Next we can calcuate the distance from point B to when the car actually crosses the start finish line.
+Next we can calculate the distance from point B to when the car actually crosses the start finish line.

 Finally we take the time between the first and last points of a lap and subtract the time it take for the car to travel from start/finish to point C.  Finally add the time it took on the prior lap for the car to travel from start/finish to